 How to Make Light and Fluffy Pancakes with Whole Wheat Flour

-With all whole wheat, the pancakes are quite fluffy and taste great.
-We absolutely love the nutty flavor of the flour.
+By using 100% whole wheat flour, the pancakes are quite fluffy and taste great.
+We absolutely love the nutty flavor of the flour!

 You can also use half whole wheat and half all-purpose flour.
 If you’re not used to using whole wheat flour in your kitchen, we suggest you use 50% whole wheat and 50% all-purpose flour.